sabrinkhattab/valoroTask/README.md

 # Interview task for Valoro company
-Progressive Web App with Next js
+Web Application with Next js

 # How to run?
 - run "npm install"